 Re-watches are a good indicator that users are interested in the content you post.

-You don’t have to suffer from OCD to like well-organized stuff.
-To make your content more likable or easier to access, you can categorize your videos based on themes and subjects.
+You don’t have to suffer from OCD to like well-organised stuff.
+To make your content more likeable or easier to access, you can categorise your videos based on themes and subjects.

 This way, your viewers will know exactly where to find the content they are interested in.
 Playlists will not only come in handy for users on your channel, but also for you.

-To make sure playlists are a go-to when it comes to your YouTube videos, you could check playlist engagement and see your audience behavior.
+To make sure playlists are a go-to when it comes to your YouTube videos, you could check playlist engagement and see your audience behaviour.